 Heather Gray is an experimental particle physicist working on the ATLAS experiment at the Large Hadron Collider (LHC) just outside Geneva in Switzerland.
 She has broad interests in particle physics, but the primary focus of her research is the Higgs boson -- the most recently discovered elementary particle, the only known elementary scalar of nature and the final piece of the remarkably successful Standard Model.
 However, this discovery leaves many important questions unanswered and uncovers further questions.
 The Higgs is profoundly different from all other elementary particles, relates to the most obscure sectors of the Standard Model and is linked to some of the deep questions, so it might prove to be a portal to find new physics.
-She studies the properties of the Higgs boson and, in particular, how it interacts with different types of quarks, including top, bottom and charm quarks.
-Other research interests include the development of track reconstruction algorithms, silicon detectors and algorithms for quantum computers.
+She studies the properties of the Higgs boson and, in particular, how it interacts with different types of quarks, including top, bottom, and charm quarks.
+Other research interests include the development of track reconstruction algorithms for particle physics.
 A theme throughout her research is applications of machine learning.

 She collaborates with Professors Shapiro and Wang at UC Berkeley and with scientists at in the ATLAS group at Lawrence Berkeley National Laboratory (LBNL).
-The ATLAS group at LBNL works on a broad range from physics topics from measurements to the Standard Model to searches for new physics.
-The group also plays important roles in the operation of the ATLAS pixel detectors, design and construction of upgraded silicon detectors, software development for improved detector performance, event generation, simulation and computing.
+The ATLAS group at LBNL works on a broad range of physics topics from measurements to the Standard Model to searches for new physics.
+The group also plays important roles in the operation of the ATLAS pixel detectors, design and construction of upgraded silicon detectors, software development for improved detector performance, event generation, simulation, and computing.